The Reaching Forward Mentor Program

 Reaching Forward is a work-based learning youth employment program, in which Mentors have the opportunity to develop their skills as peer leaders, artists, and community-members.
 Advised and supported by PAAM Education staff and professional teaching artists, Mentors gain valuable insight into a career in the arts and education while receiving a fair and meaningful wage.
 Working independently and collaboratively throughout the program, Mentors attend Friday afternoon workshops, in which they focus on building their skills and capacities in mentorship, leadership, artistry and college and career readiness.

-Mentors have a choice of working in the Art Reach Programs (Saturday mornings) with students ages 9-14 or in the Little Artist Programs (Tuesday afternoons) with students ages 4-8.
+Mentors have a choice of working in the Art Reach Programs (Saturday mornings) with students ages 9-14 or in the Little Artist Programs (Wednesday afternoons) with students ages 4-8.
 Mentors work alongside Teaching Artists directly supporting younger artists and engaging in the museum practice of curating and exhibiting their works of art.
 As a multidisciplinary program, Reaching Forward explores the connectivity of art to everyday life, providing engagement in art history, media, humanities, professional development and career opportunities.
-All Reaching Forward Mentors are required to sit on PAAM Education’s Youth Advisory Council, where they play a key role in the planning of Education programming and events.

 REACHING FORWARD